Planning Pre-Application Discussion Service

 How do I make an appointment for a pre-application discussion?

-To access the pre-application discussion service, you must complete a Planning pre-application discussion service request form (PDF - 106KB) and submit to Council with the applicable fee and all required supporting information in person, via fax, post or email (see form for details).
+To access the pre-application discussion service, you must complete a Planning pre-application discussion service request form (PDF - 106KB) and submit to Council with all required supporting information and the applicable fee.
+If you wish to pay by credit card, please submit your application and you will be sent an invoice which can be paid on Council's online payment portal MyGreaterDandenong.com

-Once we receive a valid request, you will be contacted and a meeting date will be offered to you.
+Once a valid request and payment has been received, a meeting date will be offered to you.
 Appointments are held only during Council business hours.

 Council will provide you with a pre-application reference number and you will be notified of the name of the planning officer who will lead your pre-application meeting.